TEXT Function in Excel

 While trying to concatenate both the values, we get values as shown below-

-Excel provides a list of custom format and the format that we want, we can check, opening format cells window.
+Excel provides a list of custom format and the format that we want; we can check, opening format cells window.
+Press CTRL+1 in windows and +1 in Mac to open up the Format Cells window; in the Number tab, go to Custom.

 Scroll down and check for the formats required.